DontPanicO/svlopp/README.md

 one), while others have to be deferred until the service process has exited.
 This preserves a single reaping path through `SIGCHLD` and keeps process lifecycle handling centralized and predictable.

+svlopp maintains a runtime directory (by default `/run/svlopp`) that is expected to reside on a tmpfs and contains only ephemeral state, such as the control FIFO and other runtime-generated files.

 ## Quick Start

 Build svlopp with cargo: